TheHellishPandaa/GNU-PasswdManager2025/README.md

 Install Python on Windows 10:
 1. Go to the official Python website: https://www.python.org/downloads/.
 2. On the main page, you will see a button to download the latest stable version of Python.
 Click on the button that says "Download Python X.X.X" (where "X.X.X" is the version number).

+## Run the Installer

+Run the installer you downloaded (it will be a .exe file).

+  1. Click on "Install Now" to start the standard installation.

+  2. The installation process will begin.
+Wait for it to complete.
+Once finished, you will see a message saying "Setup was successful".